“Alien Eyes” take center stage in NASA iTech Speaker Series

 And now you are beginning to understand why I called myself the alien in the room.

 Those of you that have partnered with us in the past, will be familiar with the concepts of “Alien Eyes” and “Educated Incapacity.”
 If you are a new Kedge-convert, let me explain.
 Educated incapacity is knowing so much about what you know that you are the last to recognize that things are changing.
 The truth is that we all have educated incapacity.
 The more success, experience and subject matter expertise we have in a field the worse our affliction.
 One of the best ways to counteract educated incapacity is to include external perspectives that are free from institutional and organizational biases about a topic.
 For NASA, this meant that I leveraged our broad scanning in the macro environment to identify trends, values shifts and implications that, on the surface, seemed to have no relation to NASA’s focus on mobility.
 Using foresight, however, I was able to help them to connect the dots and see how these seemingly disparate developments are directly impacting the work and research they do every day.

 We can all serve as “aliens” for our organizations, challenging the status quo and identifying the threats and opportunities on the horizon.
-If you are interested in further developing your alien skills, join us at the next session of The Futures School!
+If you are interested in further developing your alien skills, join us at The Futures School!